Vodafone to bring back mobile roaming charges in Europe from the end of January

 Here are your options, given you don't need to take action immediately to avoid roaming charges:

 - This is a good trigger to check if you're overpaying.
 It's worth doing a full comparison via our Cheap Mobile Finder tool.
 Naturally, if it shows you're on a poor rate now, then if you're free to leave, take advantage of better prices – though factor in UK and overseas use.

-- If you're on a good deal and will still be on it next year, and you're going to Europe in 2022, it is worth simply letting your deal roll on.
+- If you're on a good deal and will still be on it next year, and you're going to Europe this year, it is worth simply letting your deal roll on.
 But remember to check what's best to do when your contract's term is up, if you're currently tied in, as you may be able to get it cheaper at that point.

 Of course, if you are considering switching to a rival firm remember it too may follow EE and Vodafone in reintroducing roaming charges in due course.